-You may install 128 MB, 256 MB, 512 MB and 1 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.
+You may install 128 MB, 256 MB, 512 MB, 1GB and 2 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.
-Refer to the DDR2 Qualified Vendors List on the next page for details. - If you install two 1 memory modules, the system may only recognize less than 2GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP 32bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP 32-bit operation system, a total memory of less than 2GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.
+Refer to the DDR2 Qualified Vendors List on the next page for details. - If you are using a Windows 32-bit version operating system (e.g. 32-bit Windows XP, 32-bit Vista) without the Physical Address Extension (PAE) support, the system will allocate a certain amount of memory space for system devices. - We recommend that you install only a maximum of 3GB system memory when using a Windows 32-bit version operating system without the PAE.
+The excess over 3GB of installed memory will not cause any problem; however, the system can not use this excess memory space and the system will display less than the total size of physical memory installed.